 For materials accepted in accordance with 334-5, based upon the quality of the material, a pay adjustment will be applied to the bid price of the material as determined on a LOT by LOT basis.
 The pay adjustment will be assessed by calculating a Pay Factor for the following individual quality characteristics: pavement density, air voids, asphalt binder content, and the percentage passing the No. 200 and No. 8 sieves.
-The pay adjustment will be computed by multiplying a CPF for the LOT by the bid price per ton.
-Perform all calculations using the latest version of the Department's Asphalt Plant Worksheet.
+The pay adjustment will be computed by multiplying a Composite Pay Factor (CPF) for the LOT by the bid price per ton.